Robert Corteen Carswell

-Robert "Bob" Corteen Carswell RBV (born 1950) is a Manx language and culture activist, writer and radio presenter.
+Robert Corteen Carswell RBV (born 1950) is a Manx language and culture activist, writer and radio presenter.
 In 2013 he received the Manx Heritage Foundation's Reih Bleeaney Vanannan award for outstanding contributions to Manx culture.

 Broadcasting

 Bob Carswell was introduced to Manx in a written form at an early age, through the classic Manx texts of Edmund Goodwin's First Lessons in Manx and a 1775 edition of Conaant Noa (the New Testament).
 In his early twenties he became a member and then a committee member of Yn Çheshaght Ghailckagh (The Manx Language Society).
 It was through this association that he first came into broadcasting in the early 1970s, when he volunteered to create content for the weekly 15 minute slots allotted to Manx language programming on Manx Radio.
 His contributions included news and comment, but also original comic vignettes, short plays and documentaries.

 Carswell is a member of the Gaelic Broadcasting Committee, and is today considered to be one of the most important voices in Manx broadcasting.
 His current programme for the radio is Claare ny Gael, a weekly programme that "looks at Manx life and culture through a wealth of traditional Manx and Gaelic music".
 He has previously produced the programmes Traa dy Liooar ("Time enough") and Shiaght Laa ("Seven days").